claudio-cruz/DevBooks/README.md

 Our goal is for self-development book readers to easily find books that interest them, using an easy and intuitive platform with short but concise book descriptions, feedback back from other readers, and a list of filtered books by category that are ranked by reader likes from the top of the page to the bottom of the page.
 We also provide a "Buy Book" link that redirects users to the bookseller page so that they can buy the books they like.

+All the Agile processes and user stories can be found in the project section on GitHub.
+(It's set to public).

+This website has educational purposes only.

 This website is made up of the following sections:

 1. Home Page / contains a list of all books